-- Enrollment for returning campers begins on September 1, 2023. - Priority Enrollment ends on October 15, 2023. - Enrolling during the priority period guarantees a camper the same session that the camper attended in 2023.
+- Enrollment for returning campers begins on September 1, 2024. - Priority Enrollment ends on October 15, 2024. - Enrolling during the priority period guarantees a camper the same session that the camper attended in 2024.
 We cannot accommodate session changes or additional sessions until after October 15th.
-(You may make the requests when applying, but we will hold the application until the end of the priority enrollment period until we determine if there will be space to change or add a session.) - Campers waitlisted in 2023 and not offered a spot will be factored in the best we can during the Priority Enrollment period for 2024, particularly lower division campers.
+(You may make the requests when applying, but we will hold the application until the end of the priority enrollment period until we determine if there will be space to change or add a session.) - Campers waitlisted in 2024 and not offered a spot will be factored in the best we can during the Priority Enrollment period for 2025, particularly lower division campers.
 These families will be invited to apply during this time. - PLEASE MAKE NOTE the girl's side of camp is always almost 100% sold out by the end of the priority enrollment period.
-For girls, you cannot allow the October 15th date to pass without getting enrolled or you risk not having space available. - There will no longer be a 4-week session offered during B/C session dates starting in 2024.
-The A/B and C/D sessions are the established four-week sessions.
+For girls, you cannot allow the October 15th date to pass without getting enrolled or you risk not having space available.